Snowflake MCS/EHS community

 A smaller biomass (woodchip) fired plant is located about fifteen miles to the west of the EI neighborhood.
 Some people could sometimes smell it when it was operational, but it is presently not in use.

-A large pig farm is located north of Snowflake.
+A large pig farm is located ten miles north of Snowflake.
 The stench of manure can sometimes be smelled 15 miles away, when directly downwind.

 The season for forest fires in the Southwest is during the months of May and June, before the monsoon.
 Forest fires can send smoke to the area from forests to the south and west.
 Most years, there are days when some EIs stay inside with closed windows to avoid the smoke from distant forest fires.
 However, it was only during the large 2002 Rodeo-Chediski fire (upwind and only 30 miles away) that some EIs moved away for a couple of weeks to escape the smoke.